bstiffler582/NEM_2024_Connectivity/Lab 2 - HTTP/lab_2_http.md

 ### 5. TwinCAT Recipe Request

-Now to retrieve the recipe, first create a type to hold the response data.
+If we can successfully retrieve the Access Token and it is being loaded into `sAccessToken`, we can retrieve the recipe data.
+First, create a type to hold the response message:

 ```js
 TYPE DUT_ApiRecipe :